Lagrange-Labs/Euclid-database/README.md

 # Lagrange Database Codebase for Euclid testnet

 This repository contains the code logic supporting the Euclid testnet.
 Specifically it contains the code to extract the information from the blockchain and turn it into a zk friendly database.
+This step is called the "preprocessing" phase, or indexing.

 ## Entry point in the codebase